How To Make Your Own Reusable Food Wrap

-- Fabric (A good tip from the DIY fabric-wrap tutorial on Nourishing Joy: "the best options for fabric are something about the thickness of a bed sheet with a very tight weave."
-I was also going to use a bed sheet, but the appeal of this organic-cotton lemon fabric caught me off guard.)
+- Fabric (A good tip from the DIY fabric-wrap tutorial on Nourishing Joy: “the best options for fabric are something about the thickness of a bed sheet with a very tight weave.”
+I was also going to use a bed sheet, but the appeal of this IKEA fabric was too compelling.)

 - Pinking shears (to cut the fabric so it won’t fray)

 1. Pre-heat the oven to its lowest setting (or 200F).